Ca6aka/test/replit.md

 ## Recent Changes (Latest: August 16, 2025)

+### Bug Fixes and Server Mechanics (August 16, 2025)
+- **Fixed Server Overload System**:
+  - Servers no longer shut down immediately after load configuration
+  - Overload checks only happen every 5 minutes minimum, not on every income update
+  - Only servers with 90%+ load are checked for overload shutdown
+  - Reduced shutdown probabilities: 15% for 95%+ load, 5% for 90-95% load
+  - Servers should now stay online as intended unless severely overloaded

 ### Migration and Enhancements (August 16, 2025)
 - **Project Migration**: Successfully migrated from Replit Agent to standard Replit environment
   - All Node.js dependencies properly installed and configured